isaiasfl/isaiasfl/README.md

-### Hi, I’m Isaías FL 👋
+# Hi, I’m Isaías FL 👋

 👨‍🏫 Computer Science teacher at **IES Hermenegildo Lanz**
 💻 Web developer focused on **JavaScript, TypeScript, React, Next.js and Node.js**
 🖥️ Homelab and infrastructure enthusiast working with **Proxmox, Linux, Docker, networking and local AI systems**
 🤖 Exploring how to bring **private AI models** into real educational projects for students
+🧠 Working with local and AI-assisted development tools such as **Ollama, OpenCode, Hermes and OpenAI-compatible APIs**
 🏃 Personal challenge: running **100 km every month**

 ---

-### 🚀 About me
+## 🚀 About me

-I combine teaching, software development and systems administration to build practical learning environments for students.
+I combine teaching, software development, systems administration and AI experimentation to build practical learning environments for students.

 My main interests are: